coderefinery/sphinx-localtime/README.md

 ```

-## Specifying timezones
+## Specifying timezones in the source

+Currently it is safest to use formats such as `+03:00`, for example
+`13 Aug 2024 10:00 +03:00`.

-In order for this to work, you need to specify a timezone in your
+In order for the conversion to work, you need to specify a timezone in
-original date in a format that `dateutil.parser.parse` can
+your original date in a format that `dateutil.parser.parse` can
 understand.
 This seems to be harder than it looks (if anyone can
-help: please do!)
+help: please do!).
+What we know:

 * Using `+03:00` and similar seems safe.
 * Using long names like `Europe/Helsinki` would be good but